-Furthermore, the function $\hat{f}_{i}(t',t)$ is also influenced by the actions of the vehicles that are scheduled to take place in station $i$.
-We call this action an \textit{intervention}.
-The intervention amount of vehicle $k$ at station $i$ at time $t$ is denoted as $O_i^k(t)$.
-This value is reported as the effect of the operation on the number of bikes parked at the station, meaning that $O_i^k(t) > 0$ if bikes were unloaded from the vehicle to the station (i.e., the number of bikes at the station increased), and $O_i^k(t) < 0$ if bikes were loaded on the vehicle.
-An example of the effect of an intervention on the forecast of the stock of a station is shown in Figure \ref{fig:trend} (bottom).
+In each epoch $t'$, the information available to plan for the relocation of bikes is the following.
+In addition to the setting of the system, the stock $s_i(t')$ is known for each station $i$.
+In addition, information on the current load of the vehicles and on the operations being performed is also available.
+In particular, at any time $t$, the number of bikes on board of each vehicle is known, as well as if the vehicle is in a station performing loading/unloading operations, or if it is en route, traveling to a station.

-\paragraph{Decisions to be taken}
+\paragraph{Decisions to be taken.}

-In each reoptimization epoch, the decisions to be taken concern the routing of the vehicles and the amount of bikes to be loaded or unloaded at each station, i.e., the intervention amount.
-The routing of the vehicles is described by deterministic aspects, that is, travel times, as well as the time required to load or unload a bike, i.e., the service time, and the waiting time are known and certain.
-The decision regarding the intervention amount involves non-determinstic elements, i.e., the stock of the station at a future arrival time.
-The future stock of a station is the result of the realization of the requests of the users at the station and, therefore, is not deterministic.
-The decision on the intervetion amount as well as the visit of a station may therefore be revisited during reoptimization epochs as the information on the stock of the station is updated, either because the planned intervention is now infeasible, e.g., the load of bikes was planned but the station is empty as the vehicles arrives at the station, or because the planned intervention is now sub-optimal, e.g., visiting another station is now more beneficial to the quality of service.
+In each reoptimization epoch, the decisions to be taken concern the routing of the vehicles and the number of bikes to be loaded or unloaded at each station (or at the depot).
+We call the loading/unloading action of a vehicle an \textit{intervention}.
+The intervention of vehicle $k$ at station $i$ at time $t$ is denoted as $O_i^k(t)$.
+The value of $O_i^k(t)$ is reported as follows. $O_i^k(t) > 0$ if bikes were unloaded from the vehicle to the station (i.e., the number of bikes at the station increased), and $O_i^k(t) < 0$ if bikes were loaded on the vehicle.
+In each epoch $t'$, $O_i^k(t)$ is known for $t \leq t'$ for all stations $i$.
+The decisions regarding the interventions of the vehicles involves dynamic non-deterministic elements, i.e., the stock of the station at a future arrival time.
+The decision on the intervention as well as the visit of a station may therefore be revised at reoptimization epochs as the information on the stock of the station is updated, either because the planned intervention is now infeasible, e.g., the load of bikes was planned but the station is empty as the vehicle arrives at the station, or because the planned intervention is now sub-optimal, e.g., visiting another station is now more beneficial to the quality of service.